CollaboraOnline/CollaboraOnline.github.io/content/post/build-co-windows.md

 Version numbers below are current at the time of writing this.
 Newer versions will probably work, too.
-For `zlib` and `libpng` we use the unpacked sources in the core build directory, and the static libraries already built there.
+For `zlib` and `libpng` we use the unpacked sources in the engine build directory, and the static libraries already built there.

 ### Build Collabora Office itself